 The Countess Gesundheimer, nee Porkingham, was listening intently.

 The count was talking in his sleep.
-True, when she had exchanged her millions for his title she had waived all thoughts of his past, but with a woman's natural curiosity she wished the finely chiseled lips of her aristocratic spouse came the words:

-"Gollar puttons, two for five.
+True, when she had exchanged her millions for his title she had waived all thoughts of his past, but with a woman's natural curiosity she wished to know for the sake of knowing.
+Breathlessly she hearkened.
+From the finely chiseled lips of her aristocratic spouse came the words: "Gollar puttons, two for five.
 Nice ivorine gollar buttons, two for five."

-Rugs Made From Your Old Carpets Latest improvement, new method of making reversible rugs from your old Brussels or In-grain carpets, with border all around.
-Send for circular and prices to S. Kross, 6211 Went-worth Ave., Chicago, Ill.
+Rugs Made From Your Old Carpets.
+Latest improvement, new method of making reversible rugs from your old Brussels or In-grain carpets, vith border all around.
+Send for circular and prices to S. Kross, 6211 Wentworth Ave., Chicago, Ill.